 Assignments will be electronically distributed on a roughly weekly basis.
 Complete solutions will be available a short while later.
-Solutions to quizzes will be posted a few days after the quiz is completed.
+A practice quiz will be part of each seminar; solutions to quizzes will be posted shortly after the quiz is completed.
+Online quizzes will further supplement course learning.

-Attendance to all lectures and seminars is strongly recommended.
-Laboratory attendance to each specific experiment is compulsory.
+Attendance of all lectures and seminars is strongly recommended.
+Laboratory attendance for each specific experiment is compulsory.
 A doctor's medical note is required for all excused absences.